jwills/supernova/README.md

 contain an end-to-end example of building a predictive model in Hive and then deploying the model (and the associated feature extraction SQL!) into MongoDB or HBase for real-time scoring.

+All of the JAR files in the lib directory are built to work against CDH5; I'll post links to the various repos I used later today.